Minister for the Cabinet Office: Function and status

 The government describes the minister for the Cabinet Office as being "in overall charge of and responsible for the policy and work of the department, and attends Cabinet".

 Damian Green held the office in 2017, simultaneously with the office of First Secretary of State.
 Green chaired numerous Cabinet Committees and filled in for the Prime Minister at Prime Minister's Questions.
 By virtue of his responsibilities and as First Secretary of State, he was considered the de facto Deputy Prime Minister.
-Upon the appointment of David Lidington in 2018, Lidington retained the responsibilities Green had held, but the title of First Secretary of State remained vacant (as did the office of Deputy Prime Minister, vacant since 2015).
+Upon the appointment of David Lidington in 2018, Lidington retained the responsibilities Green had held, but the title of First Secretary of State remained vacant (as did the office of Deputy Prime Minister) until 2019.

-As a result, the office in its 2017–2019 absorbed the responsibilities of a de facto Deputy Prime Minister, without either of the associated titles usually granted to individuals in the British Government (First Secretary of State or Deputy Prime Minister).
+As a result, the office between 2017–2019 absorbed the responsibilities of a de facto Deputy Prime Minister, without either of the associated titles usually granted to individuals in the British Government (First Secretary of State or Deputy Prime Minister).
 In 2019, new Prime Minister Boris Johnson ended this arrangement with the appointment of a new First Secretary of State, Dominic Raab, before upgrading his title again to Deputy Prime Minister in 2021.

 Current minister and responsibilities

-Jeremy Quin has served as the Minister for the Cabinet Office since 25th October 2022.
+Nick Thomas-Symonds has served as the Minister for the Cabinet Office since 8 July 2024.
 He also serves as Paymaster General alongside his position.